Tutorial 5: Analyzing Your Data

 1. Immerse yourself in individual entries and high level patterns

-Before you start organizing, immerse yourself in the data to get familiar with the stories you’ve collected & discuss what you find with colleagues.
+Before you start organizing, immerse yourself in the data to get familiar with the stories you’ve collected and discuss what you find with colleagues.
 What's interesting or surprising about what scouts are showing and telling you?
 First review some entries individually, then absorb some of your data in aggregate to help surface initial findings and inform a more strategic approach when you go a step deeper with your analysis.

 View individual entries